villaume/feature_generation/README.md

 # feature_generation
-Prototying Feature Generation Tools for Spar.
+Prototying Feature Generation Tools for Spark.
-(`lazy work in progress`)
+(`lazy` work in progress to make a lame scala joke)

 ## Includes
 • VIF Calculation to find and flag co-linear features in a Spark DataFrame
 • Top-X One-Hot Encoding of String Array Features

+### Environment
+Uses Spark 2.1.1
+Scala 2.11

 ### To-Dos